 The traditional view of innovation policy involves policy makers in a business or research ministry tinkering with tax credits, R&D grants and different forms of business support.
 Yet the world has shifted, and so have the opportunities and tools that policy makers have at their disposal to improve their own countries’ innovation performance.

 This message came across at a number of different sessions.
-MIT’s John Van Reenen’s thought-provoking presentation on the “Lost Einsteins” demonstrated how increasing exposure to innovation for children from underprivileged backgrounds could be a much more effective innovation policy than a new R&D tax credit or grant program.
-If women, minorities, and low-income children invented at same rate as high-income white men, we would have four times as many inventors.
+MIT’s John Van Reenen’s thought-provoking presentation on the “Lost Einsteins” demonstrated how increasing exposure to innovation for children from underprivileged backgrounds could be a much more effective innovation policy than a new R&D tax credit or grant programme.
+If women, minorities, and low-income children invented at the same rate as high-income white men, we would have four times as many inventors.

 Are policy makers in innovation ministries coordinating with their colleagues at education ministries?
 They probably should if they are not already (and here are some ideas).
 Otherwise at current rates we will have to wait 118 years to reach gender equality on invention, and miss innumerable inventions in the next century.